 Currently, the PIRs are 0%, 10.5%, 17.5% or 28%.

 The income attributed to you has been taxed at your advised PIR.
-You will need to review the rate that was applied against your income to determine if it was the correct rate for you - to work out the correct rate for you, see the IRD guide at: http://www.ird.govt.nz/toii/pir/workout/.
+You will need to review the rate that was applied against your income to determine if it was the correct rate for you - to work out the correct rate for you, see the IRD website www.ird.govt.nz/roles/ portfolio-investment-entities/find-my-prescribedinvestor-rate Your current PIR is shown at the top of the Tax Certificate.
+If this rate is not correct for you, then please contact your adviser to request a change